Testimonials

 How do I learn more about the fellowship?

-We will host several virtual information sessions.
-Please complete the interest form and we will send an invitation when the sessions are scheduled.
-You can always email us at support@publicrightsproject.org any time and someone from our team will get back to you ASAP!
+We will host a virtual information session that you can register for via the Fellowship main page.
+You can also always email us at support@publicrightsproject.org any time and someone from our team will get back to you ASAP!

 How does PRP prioritize diversity and inclusion?